Ekumen-OS/andino-rs/README.md

 ## :globe_with_meridians: Description

-This project provides a rustacean version on top of [andino](https://github.com/Ekumen-OS/andino) robot.
+This project provides a rustacean version of the [andino](https://github.com/Ekumen-OS/andino) robot.

 > [!TIP]
 > *andino* is a fully open-source diff drive robot designed for educational purposes and low-cost applications.
 Its ecosystem comprehends several integrations with many frameworks and simulations.
 Refer to official website: https://github.com/Ekumen-OS/andino